Welcome to Sober in the Country, where we help our rural mates say “no thanks” or “not today” to booze.

 … we’re saving lives by changing the narrative around booze in the bush.

-We have a simple message and a bold vision: a future where every single one of our remote and rural mates – from farmers to FIFO workers – know it’s always okay to say ‘no thanks’ or ‘not today’ to booze.
+We have a simple message and a bold vision: a future where every single one of our rural and remote mates – from farmers to FIFO workers – know it’s always okay to say ‘no thanks’ or ‘not today’ to booze.

 We're a national charity creating radical social change and saving the lives of rural and remote Australians affected by alcohol harm through our advocacy, straight talk, lived experience, partnerships with leading Alcohol and Drug (AOD) organisations, and our online peer-support group, the Bush Tribe.